 1. Infuse a Washcloth

 Simply apply anywhere from 5 to 20 drops of essential oil to a washcloth or a cotton ball and place it on the shower floor.
 Then, to build steam, turn the shower to the hottest setting before adjusting it to your preferences.
-Keep in mind that one of the lavender essential oil benefits include relaxation, which makes it perfect to end the day with.
+Keep in mind that one of the lavender essential oil benefits include relaxation, making it perfect to end the day with.

 2. Infuse the Shower Wall

 This method is even easier; just get a spray bottle and spray the entire inside of the shower with cold water.
 Next, take the essential oil of your choice and flick it on the walls.
 Finally, make some steam by turning on the water to the hottest temperature.
-One of the most popular peppermint oil uses include its energizing effects on the human mind, so if you need a little “pick me up,” this is the essential oil for you.
+One of the most popular peppermint essential oil uses include its energizing effects on the human mind, so if you need a little “pick me up,” this is the essential oil for you.

 3. Apply It Directly

-Start off by showering like you usually do, and then turn off the water once you’ve finished washing your hair and skin.
+Start by showering like you usually do, and then turn off the water once you’ve finished washing your hair and skin.
 Next, grab your essential oil and gently massage it into your skin, paying extra attention to your underarms, throat, and feet.
 Finally, breathe in the aroma for a few minutes and rinse it off.

 How to Use Essential Oils for Arthritis

-Individuals looking for relief from this condition are advised to try out a variety of essential oils, as evidence suggests they can relieve some of the symptoms of swelling, stiffness, inflammation, and pain.
 If you’re suffering from osteoarthritis or rheumatoid arthritis, consider trying out eucalyptus essential oil, frankincense, or evening primrose oil.
 When it comes to eucalyptus essential oil, researchers recommend either adding a couple of drops to a warm bath or inhaling it directly.